Skip to content

 Manage Your Health Insurance

 • Many GAs access healthcare through the CSU Health Network.
-Information on eligibility, fees, and service charges to access these services with the Student Health Insurance Plan or other plans is available here.
+Learn about eligibility, fees, and service charges to access services with the Student Health Insurance Plan or other plans here.

 • Many GAs are insured by the Student Health Insurance Plan (SHIP).